Vertically Align Text in Google Docs

 • Once you have chosen the color, click “OK” to apply the changes and update the table’s border color.

-Aligning The Text in The Middle Of The Page
+9. Aligning Text in the Middle of the Page

 To align text in the middle of the page on Google Docs, you can follow either of the two methods below:

-• Locate the “Center align” button in the Google Docs toolbar.
+2. Locate the “Center align” button in the Google Docs toolbar to center horizontally.

-To align text vertically in Google Docs, although there is no direct option for it, you can achieve this through a workaround process.
+To align text vertically in Google Docs, although there is no direct option for it, you can achieve this through a workaround using the Drawing tool.
 Follow the steps below:

 • Open your document in Google Docs.